altairkaitou/altairkaitou/README.md

 ## 🧑‍💻 About Me

 I’m a Computer Engineering graduate from Bach Khoa University with hands-on experience in backend development, APIs, and system design.
-I’m currently expanding my skills toward **Fullstack Development**, building both backend systems and modern frontend applications.

-- 🎓 I recently graduated and while I may not have extensive experience yet, I have a strong willingness to learn and continuously improve myself.
+🎓 I recently graduated and while I may not have extensive experience yet, I have a strong willingness to learn and continuously improve myself.
-- 🚀 I am committed to growing in this field, constantly learning new technologies, and doing my best to become a better engineer.
+🚀 I am committed to growing in this field, constantly learning new technologies, and doing my best to become a better engineer.

 * 🔧 Experienced in building RESTful APIs and backend systems